Skip to main content

 No, veterans approaching age 65 should typically not delay enrolling in Medicare, as this could lead to higher premiums down the line.

 One of the most important reasons for this is that VA health care does not count as creditable coverage for purposes of avoiding the Medicare Part B late enrollment penalty.
-If a veteran skips Part B when first eligible because they have VA coverage, but later decide to enroll, they may end up facing a permanent penalty.
+If a veteran skips Part B when first eligible because they have VA coverage, but later decides to enroll, they may end up facing a permanent penalty.

-One important exception to this rule involves Medicare Part D. VA health care does count as creditable coverage for Part D (prescription drugs).
+Another important exception to this rule involves Medicare Part D. VA health care does count as creditable coverage for Part D (prescription drugs).
 Veterans with VA drug coverage can delay Part D enrollment without penalty, as long as they enroll within 63 days of losing VA health care or other creditable drug coverage.

 Do You Need More Assistance?